Adrian Paluchowski

-Adrian Paluchowski (born 19 August 1987) is a Polish professional footballer who plays as a forward for Wisła Puławy.
+Adrian Paluchowski (born 19 August 1987) is a Polish former professional footballer who played as a forward.
+He is currently the sporting director of III liga club Avia Świdnik.

 Career

-Club

-In March 2008 he went on loan to Znicz Pruszków in the Polish second division.
+In March 2008, he went on loan to Znicz Pruszków in the Polish second division.
 He returned to Legia in January 2009.
 In January 2010, he was loaned to on one-year deal.
 He returned to Legia half year later and was sold to Górnik Łęczna.

 In 2020, Paluchowski signed for Wisła Puławy.